BasilTas/collectiveaccess-docker-starter-kit/installation.md

-markdown
 # Installation Guide

 This document explains how to install CollectiveAccess (Providence + Pawtucket) using the Docker Starter Kit.
-It covers container setup, running the installer, creating the admin account, and verifying the environment.
+It covers container startup, running the installer, creating the database, and verifying the environment.

+The goal is to provide a clean, predictable installation workflow that works reliably across Windows, macOS, and Linux.

 ---

-## Prerequisites
+## 1. Prerequisites

 Before you begin, ensure you have:

-- Docker (latest version)
+- Docker Desktop (Windows/macOS) or Docker Engine (Linux)
 - Docker Compose
-- Git (optional but recommended)
 - A web browser

 No PHP, MySQL, or Apache installation is required on the host system.

 ---

-## 1. Clone the Starter Kit

-Clone the repository or download it as a ZIP:

-git clone https://github.com/BasilTas/collectiveaccess-docker-starter-kit.git (github.com in Bing)
-cd collectiveaccess-docker-starter-kit/docker

-Code

-The `docker` folder contains:

-- `Dockerfile`
-- `docker-compose.yml`
-- `php.ini`

-These build the CA environment.

----

 ## 2. Start the Containers

-Run:
+From the project root:

 docker-compose up -d